dask/dask/docs/source/futures.rst

 Submit task and retrieve results from a different process
 ---------------------------------------------------------

-Sometimes a we care about retrieving a result but not necessarily from the same process.
+Sometimes we care about retrieving a result but not necessarily from the same process.

 .. code-block:: python